wolpert/svarm/docs/Design.md

 Proxy handles authentication of the client, finding the correct node to talk to, and making the requests to the data nodes.
-Since replication requires multiple data notes, the proxy may be talking to multiple data nodes at once.
+Since replication requires multiple data notes, the proxy will be talking to multiple data nodes at once.
 Those requests may be async or sync, depending on the requirements from the downstream client.

-(Note that the proxy does not work async itself, rather forward to the data nodes to process the request in an async fashion.)

 ## Data Node